MikeAbner/nile/README.md

 Authors: Dave Thomas, Andy Hunt
 Subjects: Programming, Ruby, Technology

+You can see a list of the books, subjects, and authors in seeds.rb.

 There are 4 endpoints that each return some data in json format.

 * /search - This endpoint takes some input in the form "&#60;type&#62;:&#60;term&#62;" and returns a list of books with their associated authors and subjects.
 So "t:program" would do a search on the books table and find all books that start with "Program" (or "program"...it's case insensitive) and "s:ruby" would find all the subjects that started with "Ruby"